cypress-io/cypress-documentation/source/guides/guides/debugging.md

 {% imgTag /img/guides/debugging-subject.png "Debugging Subject" %}

 Use {% url `.debug()` debug %} to quickly inspect any (or many!) part(s) of your application during the test.
-You can attach it to any Cypress chain of commands to have a look at the system's state at that Moment.js.
+You can attach it to any Cypress chain of commands to have a look at the system's state at that moment.

 # Using the Developer Tools

-Though Cypress has built out {% url "an excellent Test Runner" test-runner %} to help you understand what is happening in your application and your tests, there's simply no replacing all the amazing work browser teams have done on their built-in development tools.
+Though Cypress has built out {% url "an excellent Test Runner" test-runner %} to help you understand what is happening in your application and your tests, there's no replacing all the amazing work browser teams have done on their built-in development tools.
 Once again, we see that Cypress goes _with_ the flow of the modern ecosystem, opting to leverage these tools wherever possible.

 {% note info %}
 ## {% fa fa-video-camera %} See it in action!